VisionandCognition/NHP-BIDS/README.md

    * If you are not processing standard curve-tracing data use the `--ignore_events` flag
    * example: `clear && ./code/bids_minimal_processing.py --csv ./csv/<SubSesRun.csv> |& tee ./logs/log-minproc.txt`
    * help: `./code/bids_minimal_processing.py --help`
-   * LISA: on `lisa.surfsara.nl` go to `NHP-BIDS` directory and run `sbatch ./code/minproc/minproc_SESSION.sh`, where SESSION defines which session / run to process.
+   * LISA: on `lisa.surfsara.nl` go to `NHP-BIDS` directory and run:
+   `sbatch ./code/minproc/minproc_SESSION.sh`, where SESSION defines which session / run to process.
 A command like the above should be part of the job-file.
 Make sure to load freesurfer, FSL using ``module load freesurfer``, ``module load fsl``.

 5. Run `./code/resample_isotropic_workflow.py` to resample all volumes to 1.0 mm isotropic voxels
    * example: `clear && ./code/resample_isotropic_workflow.py --csv ./csv/<SubSesRun.csv> |& tee ./logs/log-resample.txt`